Biliary Tract Cancer

 - Comparison to Genotyping: MRD data far more limited than genotyping (established, guideline-recommended)

 Clinical Perspective on MRD: ctDNA MRD detection in biliary tract cancer shows promising prognostic signals (HR 20-26 in small cohorts), but remains investigational with substantial data gaps.
-Small retrospective studies (n<100) have not been validated in prospective trials.
-More importantly, detection of MRD does not establish clinical utility—there must be evidence that MRD-guided interventions improve outcomes.
+Small retrospective studies (n=56 in the largest cohort) have not been validated in prospective trials.
+More importantly, detection of MRD does not establish clinical utility; there must be evidence that MRD-guided interventions improve outcomes.
 Unlike ctDNA genotyping (established utility, guideline-recommended, 44% actionable), MRD testing is not standard practice and should be considered investigational.
 CA19-9 and radiographic imaging remain the guideline-recommended surveillance modalities after curative resection.

 Clinical Summary